lopezdsr/sql-query/sqlref/sql_reference.md

 Refer to the section about [SQL functions](../sqlfunctions.html#sql-functions) for more details.

-For further details about the clauses used by a *case expression* refer to the following topics:
+For further details about the clauses used by a *case expression*, refer to the following topic:
 * [expression](#expression)

 <h4>Related References</h4>

-A *case expression* is referenced by the following clauses
+A *case expression* is referenced by the following clause:
 * [primaryExpression](#primaryExpression)

 ## Operator